RK0429/PyExporter/README.md

 # My-Exporter

-**A Python tool to export the contents of a folder into a single text file while respecting `.gitignore` patterns and maintaining the hierarchical structure.**
+**A Python tool to export the contents of a folder into a single text file while respecting `.gitignore` and optional include patterns, maintaining the hierarchical structure, and optionally handling Jupyter notebook outputs.**

 ## Table of Contents